Jyriu/Jyriu/README.md

-hi, I am @Jyriu and juste started learning dev (especially web dev) and data, I have no technical IT background, only functional.
+hi, I am @Sami and just started learning dev (especially web dev) and data, I have no technical background, only functional.

 my stats :